javierpadila01/ECE461L/README.md

 Resource Management was built using: Python Back-End React Front-End MongoDB - Database management

 Files are broken down into two sections: frontend and backend, each relating to their purpose.

+** Need Server.py to connect eveyrhitng and a way of reading via JSON